Skip to content

 Challengeable by: Auditor

-Detect AI-generated fake invoices with metadata + structural + provenance analysis Is the document an AI-generated forgery requiring rejection?
+Detect AI-generated fake invoices with metadata, structural and provenance analysis Is the document an AI-generated forgery requiring rejection?
 AI Agent Vendor

-LLM + computer vision analysis of document authenticity covering PDF metadata inconsistencies (creation tool, font fingerprinting, color profile, embedded fonts), structural anomalies (atypical document layouts, inconsistent spacing patterns, anomalous tax ID formats), statistical anomalies in context (new vendor whose first invoice exactly matches amount pattern of existing vendor, round-trip transactions with same counterparty), provenance signals (PDF/A non-compliance, lack of digital signature, image-based PDF without OCR text layer).
-Anti-fraud professionals across industries report marked increase in GenAI-generated forgeries since 2024 - Chris Juneau (SVP SAP Concur): Do not trust your eyes.
-LLM never auto-rejects - vendor + AP applies disposition with rationale
+LLM and computer-vision analysis of document authenticity covers PDF metadata inconsistencies (creation tool, font fingerprinting, colour profile, embedded fonts), structural anomalies (atypical layouts, inconsistent spacing, anomalous tax ID formats), contextual statistical anomalies (a new vendor whose first invoice exactly matches an existing vendor's amount pattern, round-trip transactions with the same counterparty) and provenance signals (PDF/A non-compliance, no digital signature, an image-based PDF with no OCR text layer).
+Anti-fraud professionals report a marked increase in GenAI-generated forgeries since 2024; as Chris Juneau, SVP at SAP Concur, put it, 'do not trust your eyes'.
+The LLM never auto-rejects; the vendor and AP team disposition it with rationale.

 Decision Record